History of the Edmonton Symphony Orchestra

 In 1999, Edmonton composer Allan Gilliland (left) succeeded John Estacio as the ESO's new Composer in Residence.

 The 2013/14 season marked the beginning of YONA-Sistema, the Edmonton Symphony Orchestra’s Sistema-inspired program using music as a means of social change for under-served children in the community.
 It was also the first for the orchestra’s new Concertmaster, Robert Uchida.
-The 2014/15 season is the tenth under the leadership of William Eddins, and continues the legacy of both bold vision and superb musicality.
+After 12 seasons as Music Director, William Eddins was named Music Director Emeritus, and in early 2017, Alexander Prior was named the ESO's Chief Conductor, beginning with the 2017/18 season.
+This dynamic young conductor has already imprinted his enthusiasm and spirit, and heralds a fresh new direction for the orchestra.